lilliputten/zero-bem/README.md

 ## Using with jest

-You need to add `jest-transform-nano-bemhtml` as jest transform rule.
+You need to add `jest-transform-zero-bemhtml` as jest transform rule.

 `jest.config.js` sample fragment: